 In a world where the competition for the clients’ attention increases every day, convincing an existing client to buy again is easier and cheaper than getting a new client.

-By focusing on increasing the lifetime value of one customer (getting repeat business from existing clients), your overall profit will increase.
+By focusing on increasing one customer’s lifetime value (getting repeat business from existing clients), your overall profit will increase.

 Blogging is a good way of keeping your existing clients engaged and ensuring your brand stays top of mind.
 This is a critical asset that will help you make the most out of your customer retention marketing strategy.